Off-Page SEO

 Which is the most popular platform for influencer marketing?

-According to a survey, TikTok has emerged as the most popular platform for influencer marketing, surpassing other prominent social media channels like Instagram, Facebook, and YouTube.
+According to a survey, TikTok has become the most popular platform for influencer marketing.

 The most channels of influencer marketing